caceders/VOICE/docs/PLAN.md

 ## 8 Implement Voice Recognizer

 - 8.1 Read the [documentation](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speaker-recognition-overview) for Azure speecher recognition and hope to god this is feasable with the current [architectural structure](architecture.md).
+    - It seems to be possible - but the supplied audio samples need to be at least 20 seconds for creating voice profiles - Perhaps ask for permission from user to store identification?
+Then start an enrollment prosess independent of the thinking process?
+Will need to experiment.

 ## 9 Others